Mikejo5000/vsts-docs-pr/docs/accounts/assign-access-levels-and-extensions-by-group-membership.md

     ![choose-add-to-add-group-rule](_img/manage-group-licensing/adding-group-rule.png)

 A notification is displayed that shows the status and outcome of the rule.
-If the assignment couldn’t be completed (for example, because your VSTS account didn’t have enough licenses purchased), choose **View status** to view details.
+If the assignment couldnâ€™t be completed (for example, because your VSTS account didnâ€™t have enough licenses purchased), choose **View status** to view details.

 ## Resolve assignment errors